sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 - "I don't have someone to review this code"
     - Ask for help to identify someone else on the team with whom you can share your knowledge, context, and ownership.

+## What makes an effective Pull Request (PR)?

+An effective PR minimizes the amount of effort that is required for the reviewer to understand your change so that they can provide high quality feedback in a timely manner.

+Do:

+- Prefer small PRs.
+If a large PR is unavoidable, try to organize it into smaller commits (with good commit messages) that are reviewable independently (and indicate this to the reviewer in the description).
+- Create a draft PR first and review your own diff as if you were reviewing someone else's change.
+This helps you empathize with your reviewer and can help catch silly mistakes before your reviewer sees them (e.g. forgetting to `git add` a file, forgetting to remove debugging code, etc.).
+- Create meaningful PR title and description that communicates **what** the PR does and **why** (the **how** is the diff).
+    - Include links to relevant issues (e.g. "closes #1234", "helps #5678").
+    - Include a screenshot, GIF, or video if you are making user facing changes.
+    - Discuss alternative implementations that you considered but didn't pursue (and why).
+    - Describe any remaining open questions that you are seeking feedback on.
+- Make it clear who's review(s) you are waiting for.
+- Politely remind your reviewer that you are waiting for a review if they haven't responded after one business day.

 ## What makes an effective code review?

 [This blog post](https://medium.com/@schrockn/on-code-reviews-b1c7c94d868c) effectively explains some principals which our team values.